its-nitin-rathour/Adaptive-Traffic-Control-Simulator/README.md

-# AutoSignalX 🚦 – Intelligent Traffic Signal Simulator
+# Adaptive Traffic Control Simulator

-AutoSignalX is a real-time, multi-lane traffic signal simulator that models a 4-way intersection using Python and Pygame.
+This is a real-time, multi-lane traffic signal simulator that models a 4-way intersection using Python and Pygame.
 Designed for educational and research purposes, it demonstrates concepts like multithreading, dynamic signal timing, vehicle behavior simulation, and object-oriented programming in a distributed control environment.

 ---